DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 There are two ways we can open it:

-1. by right clicking on bookmark bar then Bookmark manager
+- by right clicking on bookmark bar then Bookmark manager
-1. by navigating to `chrome://bookmarks`
+- by navigating to `chrome://bookmarks`

 [![Bookmark manager page](./doc/managerPage.PNG)]()

-Once you open bookmark manager on the right will be shown All of the bookmark files.
-Which ones do you think are dynamic/tracked and which ones are regular bookmarks?
-You guessed it. **The red ones are dynamic**.
+Once you open bookmark manager, on the right, all of the bookmark files will be shown.
+For easier navigation **dynamic bookmarks** are shown in **red color**.

 On the left side (sidenav) you can see two main elements.

 [![search bar](./doc/searchBar.png)]()

-1. Search bar
-1. Folder browser / Tree view

 So let's take a closer look at each...